kimwalisch/primecount/doc/libprimecount.md

 [other programming languages](https://github.com/kimwalisch/primecount#bindings-for-other-languages).
 If libprimecount is useful to your company, please consider [sponsoring](https://github.com/sponsors/kimwalisch) the project.
-The development of primecount has personally cost me a lot of money due to the need of frequently running extensive benchmarks on high end servers.
+The development of primecount has personally cost me a lot of money, as I frequently needed to run extensive benchmarks on a wide range of high end servers.

 # C example